1. Q. Can the FEHB be carried over into retirement if you haven't had it for 5 years?

 A. IRA mandatory distribution is 70 1/2 years old.
 Until you reach that age you can leave your money in the TSP account and have it accrue interest as it did while an employee.
-If you have less than $3,500.00 in your TSP account you will get an automatic distribution of that money less required taxes.
+You are required to withdraw your account balance in a single payment, begin receiving monthly payments, or being receiving annuity payments by April 1 of the later of:

 6. Q. Can I take my TSP money out once separated either through retirement, resignation and/or RIF?